• Sentinel

 4. Will review the bylaws and ensure all proposed amendments to the standing documentation are aligned with parliamentary procedure

-4. Shall provide information about resources available at RIT and the community
+3. Shall collect and provide information about resources available at RIT and in the community to Student Government members

 1. Shall authenticate, by signature, all financial acts, orders, and procedures of the Executive Branch, Senate, and Finance Committees